amysiu1028/ideaBox/README.md

 Bobby: I am happy with how the project went and am very thankful for my team, they are incredibly smart!
 I learned a lot and was able to apply a lot of things learned so far.

 Amy: I definitely learned more from others, and learned how working with people is like for this project.
 I am learning that readability is key for helping code make sense in a team.
+In addition, I gained insight on what it's like working within this group and would work on expressing myself more and being more vocal when I have methods that are shorter to use like innerHTML or functions that are easier to read (seen one of the first branches I pushed up).

 Github Questions
 Lex: the major questions I had about github was just the workflow taht Nik helped to clarify, thank you for that Nik!
 Bobby: Thank you for the clarification, Nik.
+Amy: I'm very glad that Nik was able to check in with us and tell us that we are supposed to push to the most up to date version to main branch.
+That was what I originally thought because I had reviewed it with Travis.
+And since this was something I hadn't had a chance to do, I had met with Travis after my partner project to review this because I wanted to know.

 Terminal Questions
-Lex: The big questions I have about terminal have been pretty successfully answered by Bobby, and it was all about git workflow terminal commands
+Lex: The big questions I have about terminal have been pretty successfully answered by Bobby, and it was all about git workflow terminal commands.
+Amy: A lot of my terminal questions were confirmed by Nik, and answered by my software engineer friends.
+They showed me git rebase, and how to reverse a commit.
+I still am not too confident with merge conflicts on my local repo but I believe that is a mixture of me using git add . too much and with not knowing where the most up to date branch is and pulling that down with things I am also working on.
+This is an area I'd like to work on.

 Coding Questions
 Lex: I would love to find out how I could have shrunk down the show cards function, it's kind of a massive beast and I couldnt think of a different way to build it based on needing it to be dynamic with the DOM.
 Bobby: Would also love to know!
 Amy: I would love to find more CSS styles and rules on scroll.
 I played with it but had issues where I couldn't make it cross vertically and only horizontally.
+I have mentioned innerHTML many times and how I used it in the beginning and how it can shrink the massive showAlert function.
+Again, I think innerHTML will do that and would love to learn how that would look like in possible future projects.

 # 💭 Pseudocode:
 iterations: